Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Overview of the Proofs

 \subsection{Proof Overview of Theorem~\ref{thm: upper_bound_StableMinima}}

 The proof for Theorem~\ref{thm: upper_bound_StableMinima} establishes an upper bound on the mean squared error (MSE) for estimating a true function $f_0$ using a stable minimum $f_{\vec{\theta}}$.
-The overall strategy shares similarities with the proof of the generalization gap in Theorem~\ref{thm:generalization-gap}, particularly in its use of domain decomposition and balancing error terms.
+The overall strategy shares similarities with the proof of the generalization gap, particularly in its treatment of the data-dependent function class.